Decomposing Global Feature Effects Based on Feature Interactions

-The derivatives are calculated by defining $m$ intervals for feature $\xv_j$ and quantifying for each interval the prediction difference between the upper and lower boundary for observations lying in this interval (see Eq.~\ref{eq:ale_est}).
-Hence, the loss function in Eq.~\eqref{eq:loss_ale} measures the variance of the derivatives of observations where the feature values of $\xv_j$ lie within the boundaries of the regarded interval and, thus, measures the interaction-related heterogeneity of local effects of feature $\xv_j$ within this interval.
+The derivatives in ALE are typically estimated by defining $m$ intervals for feature $\xv_j$ and quantifying for each interval the prediction difference between the upper and lower boundary for observations lying in this interval (see Eq.~\ref{eq:ale_est}).
+Hence, the loss function in Eq.~\eqref{eq:loss} measures the variance of the derivatives of observations where the feature values of $\xv_j$ lie within the boundaries of the regarded interval and, thus, measures the interaction-related heterogeneity of local effects of feature $\xv_j$ within this interval.